Hoskins homers, Phillies end skid in 5-1 win over Nationals - WHIZ News

-WASHINGTON (AP) — Rhys Hoskins hit his 30th home run, Bailey Falter pitched six scoreless innings and the Philadelphia Phillies boosted their lead in the National League wild-card race with a 5-1 victory over the Washington Nationals on Friday in the opener of a planned day-night doubleheader.
+WASHINGTON (AP) — Rhys Hoskins hit his 30th home run, Bailey Falter pitched six scoreless innings and the Philadelphia Phillies stayed in position for a National League wild-card spot with a 5-1 victory over the Washington Nationals on Friday in the opener of a planned day-night doubleheader.

-The second game was rained out and will be made up as part of day-night doubleheader at 1:05 p.m. and 7:05 p.m. on Saturday.
+The second game was rained out and will be made up as part of day-night doubleheader on Saturday.

-Philadelphia (84-72) snapped a five-game losing streak that included getting swept three games by the Chicago Cubs and moved a full game ahead of the Milwaukee Brewers for the final NL wild card.
+Philadelphia (84-72) snapped a five-game losing streak that included getting swept in three games by the Chicago Cubs and remained a half-game ahead of Milwaukee for the final NL wild card after the Brewers beat Miami later Friday.

 “We’re competitive.
 We care, probably too much at times, but in this game you can’t dwell on it for too long,” Hoskins said of getting past the sweep.
 “We’re a half-game up, I guess a game up now.
 If we continue to win games we’re going to be where we want to be.”